-An updated parking and circulation plan has been submitted by the applicant as seen on Sheet C-5, (Exhibit F).
+An updated parking and circulation plan has been submitted by the applicant as seen on Sheet C-5, (Exhibit F, from November 23, 2021).
 This Sheet has been reviewed and conditioned under FCC 10-3 of these findings.
+The applicants submitted a revised parking and circulation plan on December 13, 2021 (Exhibit dd) which has been reviewed by staff and the Fire Marshall.
+Sufficient parking for the multi-family development is demonstrated on the plan.
+However, the Siuslaw Valley Fire and Rescue Fire Marshall, Tony Miller, sent an email dated January 4, 2022, as follows: